mozilla/www.ccadb.org/policy.md

 - accurately describe the policies and practices of their CA(s) within a Certificate Policy (CP) and corresponding Certification Practice Statement (CPS), or preferably, a single document combined as a CP/CPS.
 - ensure the CA policy documents are:
-    - freely publicly available for examination.
+    - freely downloadable and publicly available for examination;
-    - available in an authoritative English language version.
+    - available in an authoritative English language version; and
-    - sufficiently detailed to assess the operations of the CA(s) and the compliance with the expectations set forth in this Policy, the applicable CA/Browser Forum Baseline Requirements, and any applicable Root Store Operator policies, and MUST NOT conflict with any of the requirements specified therein.
+    - sufficiently detailed to assess the operations of the CA(s) and compliance with the expectations set forth in this Policy, the applicable CA/Browser Forum Baseline Requirements, and any applicable Root Store Operator policies, and MUST NOT conflict with any of the requirements specified therein.

 Effective September 15, 2026, CA policy documents MUST:
-- state adherence to this CCADB Policy;
+- state adherence to this CCADB Policy; and
-- identify any applicable external requirements that apply to the CA Owner's operations; and
+- identify any applicable external requirements that apply to the CA Owner's operations.
-- not conflict or limit compliance with such applicable external requirements.

 To promote simplicity and clarity, all CA policy documents SHOULD:
 - be focused on one specific PKI use case (e.g., TLS server authentication, TLS client authentication, S/MIME, Code Signing, etc.), rather than combining multiple use cases into a single document or set of documents;
 - be comprehensive and consolidated, whenever possible, such that there are not multiple sets of similar yet slightly different policy and practice statements supporting the same PKI use case;
-- be publicly available from the CA Owner’s publicly accessible repository in a format that facilitates transparency and change tracking (e.g., Markdown or AsciiDoc), and remain archived when superseded;
+- be publicly accessible from the CA Owner’s repository in a format that facilitates transparency and change tracking (e.g., Markdown or AsciiDoc), and remain archived when superseded;
 - ensure that the official text remains identical across publication formats, where multiple formats are provided, and clearly identify which format is considered authoritative in the event of a discrepancy; and
 - clearly define the scope of applicability for externally-operated subordinate CAs, specifying which provisions of the Root CA’s CP/CPS apply to the subordinate and which are superseded by the subordinate’s own CP/CPS.